-Support Services
+Support Services:

 Support Services improve the capability, resilience, and safety of vulnerable Queenslanders, and provide a range of responses to support Service Users.
-The service types in Sections 7.1 to 7.8 provide details of the range of supports provided to Service Users under the Domestic and Family Violence funding area.
+The service types in Sections 7.1 to 7.7 provide details of the range of supports provided to Service Users under the Domestic and Family Violence funding area.

-System Support
+System Support:

 System Support services assist workers and agencies, including government and non-government organisations to improve their capability, both as individual agencies and collectively as a system, to deliver more appropriate responses when working with people affected by domestic and family violence.
-System Support services also deliver improved social policy and service system capacity to enhance the provision of quality, integrated, evidence-based service responses to people affected by domestic and family violence.
-The service types in Sections 7.9 and 7.10 provide details of the range of System Support provided to Service Users under the Domestic and Family Violence funding area.
+System Support services also deliver improved service system capacity to enhance the provision of quality, integrated, evidence-based service responses to people affected by domestic and family violence.
+The service types in Sections 7.8 and 7.9 provide details of the range of System Support provided to Service Users under the Domestic and Family Violence funding area.